silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/07_tips_and_tricks.md

     - SilverStripe\GraphQL\Extensions\QueryRecorderExtension
 ```

-[warning]
+> [!WARNING]
-This feature is experimental, and has not been thoroughly evaluated for security.
+> This feature is experimental, and has not been thoroughly evaluated for security.
 Use at your own risk.
-[/warning]

 ## Schema introspection {#schema-introspection}